Mohamed Abdelwahab: Death

 Abdelwahab collapsed during Ahly's morning training session on 31 August 2006.
 He was rushed to 'Egypt International Hospital' in Dokki, Cairo, but the 22-year-old winger died before he could be revived.
 According to Egyptian doctors, the cause of Abdelwhab's death was a heart defect.

 National coach Hassan Shehata and the players traveled to Abdelwahab's hometown, Faiyum, to attend the funeral proceedings.
-His #3 jersey was retired.